 Music is a vital part of the city, enjoying it in the great outdoors somehow makes the music even sweeter.
 Ascend Amphitheater, located in downtown Nashville, has a stellar lineup of diverse artists throughout the year.
 Music festivals including Live on The Green, Musicians Corner, Let Freedom Sing!
 Music City July 4th, and Jack Daniel’s Music City Midnight: New Year’s Eve in Nashville are all performed under the Nashville sky.

-Take in a Nashville Sounds baseball game at the new First Tennessee Park or head to Arrington Vineyards to enjoy a vino amidst the rolling hills of Middle Tennessee.
+Take in a Nashville Sounds baseball game at the new First Horizon Park, check out Nashville SC at Nissan Stadium, or head to Arrington Vineyards to enjoy a vino amidst the rolling hills of Middle Tennessee.
 Looking for fun for the whole family?
-Check out Nashville Shores waterpark and Treetop Adventure Park or the Nashville Zoo which recently added the Soaring Eagle zip line experience.
+Check out Nashville Shores waterpark, Treetop Adventure Park, Adventure Park at Nashville, or the Nashville Zoo which recently added the Soaring Eagle zip line experience.